xu1912/PMM-imputation/README.md

 ## List of files
 1. Simulaiton_data_used_in_paper - folder contains simulation datasets used in paper.
+   - Readme.md - Brief illustration of files in this folder.
    - dat_n500_m1.rds - R data file contains generated data for 200 times simulation of Model 1 and the true value of interest.
    - dat_n500_m2.rds - R data file contains generated data for 200 times simulation of Model 2 and the true value of interest.
    - dat_n500_m3.rds - R data file contains generated data for 200 times simulation of Model 3 and the true value of interest.